-Nearly half of Americans (133 million) are diagnosed with at least one long-term health condition, like asthma or diabetes.
-People with these common conditions take their medicine as directed only 50-60% of the time.
+Millions of Americans are diagnosed with at least one long-term health condition, like asthma or diabetes.
+Studies have shown that average medication adherence rates range approximately from 40-80% (2).
 It is likely you or someone you know has one of these conditions and is struggling to take their medicine as directed—and this can have serious health consequences.

-Approximately 125,000 people die each year in the United States because of not taking medicine as directed.
-About one third of medicine-related hospital admissions in the United States are linked to non-adherence.
-Not only does it cost patients their health, but it also costs the country nearly $300 billion each year in additional costs for doctor visits, emergency room visits, hospital admissions and additional medicine.
+Approximately 125,000 people die each year in the United States because of not taking medicine as directed (3).
+About 30-70% of medicine-related hospital admissions in the United States are linked to non-adherence, with costs at approximately $100 billion a year (2).

 What can patients and family caregivers do if they have problems with medicine or questions about medication adherence?

-If patients have any issues with their medicine that keep them from taking it as directed, they should start by talking to a doctor, pharmacist, nurse, nurse practitioner, or other health care professional to learn about options or tools that can help.
-They can also check ScriptYourFuture.org to find tools and resources to help.
+If patients have any issues with their medicine that keep them from taking it as directed, they should start by talking to a doctor, pharmacist, nurse, nurse practitioner, or other healthcare professional to learn about options or tools that can help.
+They can also check our Tools page to find resources to help.

-If you are a health care professional (HCP) and would like help talking to your patients about taking their medications as prescribed, visit our HCP website and main web site at www.ScriptYourFuture.org to learn more about available campaign tools and resources, including journal articles on medication adherence and how it can be improved.
+If you are a healthcare professional (HCP) and would like help talking to your patients about taking their medications as prescribed, our Tools page to find resources to help.

 Why is the National Consumers League leading this effort?